Does Anxiety Go Away? How To Manage Living With Anxiety

 Exposure therapy is another form of therapy for those that struggle with anxiety and fear.
 With this type of treatment, a therapist works with you to expose you to the things or ideas that you are scared of.
 They use a systematic approach and create a safe environment to keep the process moving forward while ensuring that you feel comfortable at all times.

 Another therapy that works for anxiety is Acceptance and Commitment Therapy (ACT).
-This works by teaching you how to accept things as they happen instead of trying to avoid negative situations.
+According to the National Institute of Mental Health, his works by teaching you how to accept things as they happen instead of trying to avoid negative situations.
 You learn how not to allow negative thoughts and situations to control you.

 These are just a few of the forms of therapy that can be helpful for anxiety.
 An experienced therapist can help determine what the right form of therapy could be for your specific situation, diagnosis, and goals.